evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/inspect.rst

     * GEN_CLOSED: Execution has completed.

    .. versionadded:: 3.2

-.. function:: getcoroutinestate(coroutine)

-   Get current state of a coroutine object.
-The function is intended to be used with coroutine objects created by :keyword:`async def` functions, but will accept any coroutine-like object that has ``cr_running`` and ``cr_frame`` attributes.

-   Possible states are:
-    * CORO_CREATED: Waiting to start execution.
-    * CORO_RUNNING: Currently being executed by the interpreter.
-    * CORO_SUSPENDED: Currently suspended at an await expression.
-    * CORO_CLOSED: Execution has completed.

-   .. versionadded:: 3.5

 The current internal state of the generator can also be queried.
 This is mostly useful for testing purposes, to ensure that internal state is being